Subhojit45/Subhojit45/README.md

-- 👋 Hi, I’m Subhojit Ghosh
+- 👋 Hi, I’m Subhojit Ghosh(Biku)
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Business Insights
-- 🌱 I’m currently learning MySQL and Python
+- 🌱 I’m currently learning Codebasic AI-enabled Data Analyst 2.0 which includes PowerBI, MySQL, and Python
-- 💞️ I’m looking to collaborate on Mentorship
+- 💞️ I’m looking to collaborate on Projects and Internships
 - 📫 How to reach me Email:subhojitG710@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I am from Bachelor Of Arts but curious about technologies.
+- ⚡“Why did the data analyst with a B.A. become a spreadsheet artist?
+- .................
+Because they knew how to turn data into a masterpiece!” 🎨📊😄

 <!---
 Subhojit45/Subhojit45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.